tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * **Expected Response** COMPLIANT if dwc:footprintWKT is bdq:NotEmpty; otherwise NOT_COMPLIANT

 This is telling us, much like an entry in the Quick Reference Guide or the more detailed entry in the bdqtest: term-list document, that this test is a simple presence check for dwc:footprintWKT.

+See also:
+* The [Quick Reference Guide](../terms/bdqtest/index.md) to the BDQ Tests.
+* The [BDQ Tests Term-List document](../terms/bdqtest/index.md) for more detailed descriptions of each tests.
+* List of [DO_NOT_IMPLEMENT Tests](../supplement/index.md#211-tests-tagged-as-do-not-implement-non-normative) in the Supplement.

 ## 4 Defining a New Test (non-normative)